chris8855/Chess.js/README.md

 v1.0

 TO DO:

-1. Graveyard
+1. Checkmate
+2. Change pawn when end of board is reached
-2. Castling
+3. Castling
-3. Limit moves when in check
-4. Checkmate
-5. 1 player AI
+4. 1 player AI
-6. Accounts
+5. Accounts
-7. Online multiplayer
+6. Online multiplayer